School Violence Restraining Orders in California

 If someone has filed court papers to ask for a restraining order against you, carefully read over the papers you were given:

-- If you were served with form SV-110, this means the judge granted a temporary restraining order against you.
+- If you were served with form SV-110 (opens in a new tab), this means the judge granted a temporary restraining order against you.
 You must follow all the orders granted by the judge.
 If you don't, you could be arrested and charged with a crime.

-- You will have a court date, which is listed on form SV-109.
+- 📅 You will have a court date, which is listed on form SV-109 (opens in a new tab).
 Make sure to go to your court date if you do not agree to the restraining order.
-At the court date, a judge will decide whether to grant a restraining order against you that can last up to three years.

-This guide can help you figure out your options to "respond" and prepare for your case.
-Respond means to tell the judge if you agree or don't agree to the request for restraining order.
-It's possible to go through this process without a lawyer, but having a restraining order against you may have a lot of consequences, so you may want to hire a lawyer.
-You can also get free help from a court Self-Help Center.
+💬 It's possible to go through this process without a lawyer, but having a restraining order against you may have a lot of consequences, so you may want to hire a lawyer.
+You can also get free help from a court self-help center.

 Next steps